-NJSACC: The Statewide Network for New Jersey’s Afterschool Communities had its beginnings 40 years ago as a grassroots coalition made up of stakeholders such as education, government, industry, not for profit, for profit, health and human services to improve the quality of the growing field of afterschool.
+NJSACC: New Jersey’s Afterschool & OST Professional Network had its beginnings 40 years ago as a grassroots coalition made up of stakeholders such as education, government, industry, not for profit, for profit, health and human services to improve the quality of the growing field of afterschool.

-In 1993, NJSACC became incorporated as a not for profit organization.
+In 1993, NJSACC (New Jersey School-Age Child Care Coalition) became incorporated as a not for profit organization.
 NJSACC is a founding member of the National AfterSchool Association and currently serves as the state affiliate of NAA.

 In 2007, NJSACC was selected to join the National Network of Statewide Afterschool Networks funded by the Charles S. Mott Foundation.

 NJSACC’s vision includes diverse, equitable and inclusive training, practices and offerings to support the agency’s vision and mission throughout all aspects of NJSACC’s operations, implementation and fulfillment of its core objectives.

 Through our work, NJSACC strives to contribute to a more diverse, equitable and inclusive New Jersey.
 We will continue to:

 - provide intentionally diverse training practices and offerings

 - promote equitable leadership in the OST field